 (b) Number 1, Estate Tax Closing Letter User Fee.
 On December 28, 2020 the IRS released a proposed regulation (published in the Federal Register on December 31, 2020) that would impose a new \$67 user fee to request an estate tax closing letter (IRS Letter 627).
 Prop.
-Reg. §300.13.
-The new system would apply to requests received by the IRS 30 days after the publication of a final regulation.
+Reg. \$300.13.
+The regulation was finalized on September 27, 2021, effective October 28, 2021.
+Reg. \$300.13 (T.D.
+9957).

 At one time, the IRS routinely issued estate closing letters after estate tax examinations had been completed, but for returns filed on or after June 1, 2015, the IRS announced that closing letters would be issued only on request.
 After receiving many complaints from taxpayers' advisors about long delays in obtaining closing letters, the IRS suggested that estates could obtain an estate tax account "transcript" and that a transcript with code "421" would serve "as the functional equivalent of an estate tax closing letter."
 That approach was not sufficient, however, because purchasers from estates often wanted the more formal estate tax closing letter for comfort that no estate tax lien was outstanding, and advisors often recommend that executors delay distributing estate assets until a closing letter could be obtained in light of the potential personal liability of executors if assets are distributed before estate taxes are paid.
-The preamble observes, in a classic understatement, that "the

-IRS received feedback from taxpayers and practitioners that the procedure for requesting an estate tax closing letter can be inconvenient and burdensome," and summarizes the rationale for the new fee and the process that will ultimately be used.
+The preamble to the proposed regulation observes, in a classic understatement, that "the IRS received feedback from taxpayers and practitioners that the procedure for requesting an estate tax closing letter can be inconvenient and burdensome," and summarizes the rationale for the new fee and the process that will ultimately be used.